open2c/pairtools/README.md

 `pairtools` process pair-end sequence alignments and perform the following
 operations:

-- detect ligation sites (a.k.a.
+- detect ligation junctions (a.k.a.
 Hi-C pairs) in aligned paired-end sequences of Hi-C DNA molecules
 - sort .pairs files for downstream analyses
 - detect, tag and remove PCR/optical duplicates
 - generate extensive statistics of Hi-C datasets